menandmice/micetro_docs/guides/reference/health_bar_information.rst

 Update available
 """"""""""""""""

 This warning is shown when new version of Micetro is available.
-To get this new version go to :menuselection:`Tools --> Check for updates` in the menu bar and run the update wizard.
+To get this new version, go to :menuselection:`Tools --> Check for updates` in the menu bar and run the update wizard.

 Update server unreachable
 """""""""""""""""""""""""

 This warning is shown when Men&Mice Central has lost its connection to Men&Mice update server.
 It is not mandatory to have this connection and it can be turned off.
-To fix this issue make sure that machine running the Men&Mice Update service and the machine running the Men&Mice Central are listening to the same TCP port.
-TCP port ``4603`` is reserved for the update service but it can be changed if there is another software using that TCP port.
+To fix this issue, make sure that machine running the Men&Mice Update service and the machine running the Men&Mice Central are listening to the same TCP port.
+TCP port ``4603`` is reserved for the update service, but it can be changed if there is another software using that TCP port.
 See :ref:`change-updater-port` about changing the TCP port.

 Zone replication group out of sync
 """"""""""""""""""""""""""""""""""

 This error is shown when a member of a zone replication group is out of sync.

-Zone serial out of date
-"""""""""""""""""""""""